indygreg/python-zstandard/README.rst

 Multiple Frame Decompression
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-(Not yet supported in CFFI bindings.)
+(Experimental.
+Not yet supported in CFFI bindings.)

 ``multi_decompress_into_buffer()`` performs decompression of multiple frames as a single operation and returns a ``BufferWithSegments`` containing